-Pick set $S_j$ uniformly at random with probability $1 - x_j$ (for all j).
+Pick set S_j uniformly at random with probability $1 - x_j$ (for all j).

-Version A: Repeat rounds until you have a cover.
+Version A: Repeat rounds until you nearly have a cover.
+Cover remaining elements by some simple heuristic.

 Version B: Repeat for s rounds.
 If you have a cover STOP.
 Otherwise, repeat the whole algorithm.